qwerty1423/no-autopilot-mod/README.md

 It would be best to make sure the host is ok with you using the mod, especially in PVP.

-Hosts known to allow use
+Hosts known to allow use:
+- Talon Two

-Talon Two, DirtyMike and the Boys
+- DirtyMike and the Boys

-Hosts known to not allow use
+Hosts known to not allow use:

-GrayWar
+- GrayWar

 Another list can be found in [this mod's post](https://discord.com/channels/909034158205059082/1458083280250208307/1458083280250208307) on the nuclear option discord's mod forum.